NULabNortheastern/digitalassignmentshowcase/multi-domain-modules/sp24-linker-boeckeler-engl3340-python-poetry/readme.md

 ## Summary of Module
-This module will introduce students to the fundamentals of coding in Python with a focus on creating computational poetry.
+This module introduces students to the fundamentals of coding in Python with a focus on creating computational poetry.
 It also provides a high-level conceptual introduction to generating poetry using artificial intelligence models.

 ## Learning Goals